tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

+---
+layout: post
+title: What Makes a Good Movie
+---

-#What makes a good movie?
+#What makes a Good Movie?

 **Objective**: To collect movie data including ratings, visualize the movie attributes against the ratings to determine any correlations, and build a tree based model to predict movie ratings.